Huang-Hau-Shuan/Orbital25/milestone2.md

   A desktop built on react where player can open different applications that simulated real NUS systems like EduRec, Canvas.
 Tasks like registration or document uploads are completed through this interface.
   ![](pictures/simdesktop-empty.png)
 - **Tasks and Time System:**
   All the enrollment procedures and academic events are wrapped as different tasks.
 Players receive tasks based on real onboarding steps.
-A in-game time systems keep tracks of the dates to trigger tasks and record deadlines.
+An in-game time systems keep tracks of the dates to trigger tasks and record deadlines.
 Every task has its own "rewards" upon completing, including some visual and sound effects, receiving comfirmation emails, unlock new apps on simulated desktop, etc.
   The Detailed tasks can be found at [here](#1-main), under section `3. src/tasks.ts`
 - **Guide systems:**
-  We plan to add a friendly virtual guide appears throughout scenes and all applications, as well as NPCs offering advice on some spots.
+  We plan to add a friendly virtual guide after milestone 2 who appears throughout scenes and all applications, as well as NPCs offering advice on some spots.
 They will offer navigation tips, detailed tutorial on how to complete the tasks, advice from seniors and other contextual help.
 For tasks, there are even more detail guide, highlighting the next buttons to click, input to fill in, etc.
 - **Save / Load System**
   Game states - including all tasks states and schedules - can be stored and reloaded.
 - **Game Settings**